vatpac-technology/sops/docs/aerodromes/classc/Edinburgh.md

 ![ED HLS](img/ed_hls.png){ width="700" }
 </figure>

 The helipad is part of the manoeuvring area and controlled by ED SMC.
-Any helicopter taking off or landing on the helipads require a specific takeoff or landing clearance from ADC, following the [appropriate coordination with SMC](../../../controller-skills/coordination/#helicopter-movements-in-smc-jurisdiction).
+Any helicopter taking off or landing on the helipad requires a specific takeoff or landing clearance from ADC, following the [appropriate coordination with SMC](../../../controller-skills/coordination/#helicopter-movements-in-smc-jurisdiction).

 !!! phraseology
     **ED ADC**: "CHOP41, taxiway D, cleared to land"